BretFisher/super-linter-workflow/README.md

 ## How to reuse this example as a *Reusable* Workflow

-1. Fork this repo for you to customize your linters
+1. Fork this repository for you to customize your linters
-2. Add a workflow to all your other repos that calls your linter workflow using GitHub's "Reusable Workflow"
+2. Add a workflow to all your other repositories that calls your linter workflow using GitHub's "Reusable Workflow"
 3. Add something similar to this to those workflows:

 ```yaml